world-federation-of-advertisers/cross-media-measurement/docs/gke/metrics-deployment.md

 ## Restart Deployments to Start Collecting Metrics

-You will need to restart all of the Deployments to pick up the Java agent instrumentation.
+You will need to restart all the Deployments to pick up the Java agent instrumentation.

 ```shell